-- Vacuum the couch with the brush attachment covering any cracks or crevices and remove the cushions.
+- Vacuum the couch with the brush attachment, covering any cracks or crevices.

 - Mix liquid dish soap or a mild household detergent with warm water.

-- Wipe the couch with a clean rag that has been dampened with the detergent solution.
+- Wipe the couch with a clean rag dampened with the detergent solution.

-- Dip a cotton ball in vinyl stain remover or rubbing alcohol to clear off any stains then immediately flush the area with water.
+- Dip a cotton ball in vinyl stain remover or rubbing alcohol to clear off any stains, then rinse the area with a cloth damped with water.

-In some cases, your faux leather will come treated with a stain preventer.
-If it does not, you can buy and add protective-finish spray to create another layer of protection to your couch.
+Additionally, faux leather sometimes comes treated with a stain preventer.
+If it does not, you can buy and add a protective-finish spray to create another layer of protection for your couch.

-When it comes to cleaning a more delicate fabric like suede, you need to ensure a stain-free environment while also protecting your couch from wear and tear.
+When cleaning a more delicate fabric like suede, you must take extra measures to protect your couch from wear and tear.
 Some materials you’ll need are: